Planning-Inspectorate/ODW-Service/docs/architecture/servicebus-functionapps.md

 This requires that the running account has the correct permissions to run this script locally.
 [AZ Client](https://learn.microsoft.com/en-us/cli/azure/) needs to be installed and [az login](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-interactively) will trigger a browser window to be opened which will enable your PINS credentials to be entered.

-It might be beneficial to move this into an pipeline to avoid the issue with credentials.
+It might be beneficial to move this into an pipeline to avoid the issue with credentials to take advantage of the credentials already available in the virtual machines.